Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 **Code Snippets**

-The [Bootstrap](https://getbootstrap.com/) Library was used in order to make the site responsive using the grid system.
+- The [Bootstrap](https://getbootstrap.com/) Library was used in order to make the site responsive using the grid system.

+- [Footer Template](https://codepen.io/scanfcode/pen/MEZPNd) which was used for inspiration and edited to fit into the design of my site

 ## Acknowledgements